IamSujeesh/go-eks-gitops-platform/README.md

 ![Website](static/images/golang-website.png)

-# DevOps ptactices on the go web application
+# DevOps practices on the go web application

 The main goal of this project is to implement DevOps practices in the Go web application.
 The project is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.